 We are actively monitoring the federal, state and local government guidelines daily and taking necessary precautions to ensure that the food and products that we distribute to our clients remains safe and that our food distributions can continue.

 HELP WITH FOOD

-If you are in need of food assistance, please visit us on Mondays between 10:30am and 12:30pm.
+If you are in need of food assistance, please visit us on Mondays and Wednesdays between 10:30am and 12:30pm.
 No pre-registration is required.

 You can also call 2-1-1 from your phone for assistance with food and other services.

 COVID-19 CRISIS AND FOOD PANTRY– FREQUENTLY ASKED QUESTIONS: